kbunel/NelmioApiDocGenerator/README.md

-This bundle is in development and is currently not operational
+This project is not maintained anymore

 Add a command to generate nelmio api doc